© James Hyland 1998-2018

 James Hyland is Artistic Director and Founder of Brother Wolf.

-Screen credits include 'We Are Monster', nominated for The Michael Powell Award for Best British Feature Film (Edinburgh Festival, 2014) and the award-winning music videos from Kaskade and Tinie Tempah in which James plays the lead roles: 'A Little More' and 'Disappoint You', again serving as writer (and improviser) of the dialogue.
-His latest screen roles see him performing in Unstoppable Entertainment's award-winning film 'The Sound' (in which he appears opposite Joseph Mawle), selected for the HollyShorts Film Festival 2017, and the ten-time award-winning film 'Transmission' in which James plays the lead role of Dr Sam, currently screening at more than 80 festivals worldwide including The Fisheye Film Festival, The Horrible Imaginings Film Festival and Torino Underground Cinefest for which James has received three Best Actor nominations.
+Screen credits include 'We Are Monster', nominated for The Michael Powell Award for Best British Feature Film (Edinburgh Festival, 2014) and the multi award-winning music videos/short films from Kaskade and Tinie Tempah in which James plays the lead roles: 'A Little More' and 'Disappoint You', again serving as writer (and improviser) of the dialogue.
+His latest roles on screen see him performing in Unstoppable Entertainment's award-winning film 'The Sound' (in which he appears opposite Joseph Mawle), selected for the exclusive HollyShorts Film Festival 2017, and the ten-time award-winning film 'Transmission' in which James plays the lead role of Dr Sam, currently screening at more than 80 festivals worldwide including The Fisheye Film Festival, The Horrible Imaginings Film Festival and Torino Underground Cinefest for which James has recently received three Best Actor nominations.
 His performance has been reviewed as "the key to this short film's success... it is Hyland who really sells it.
 Enigmatic and maniacal, he lures you into comfort and just as quickly kicks the chair out from underneath you... anchored by a superb performance from James Hyland, 'Transmission' brings classic dystopian cinema to the modern era" (Screen Anarchy).
 To date, James has appeared in six multi award-winning films, four in which he plays the lead character.